 Weaning is a local word used for introducing solid food into your baby’s diet.
-You might hear your doctor or health visitor call it “introducing complimentary foods” but we tend to talk about introducing solid food or first foods.
+You might hear your doctor or health visitor call it “introducing complementary foods” but we tend to talk about introducing solid food or first foods.
 You’ll probably hear it more when your baby reaches 6 months.
-Getting your baby to eat solid food is a whole new experience – it can take a bit of getting used to but don’t worry your baby will still be getting the nutrients they need from breast or formula until they’re at least 9 months old.
+Getting your baby to eat solid food is a whole new experience – it can take a bit of getting used to but don’t worry, your baby will still be getting the nutrients they need from breast or formula until they’re at least 9 months old.

-What first foods will you baby love?
+What first foods will your baby love?